Aljoharah-Aljubair/Article-portal-api/README.md

 - Like and dislike articles
 - Admin user controls for disabling articles
 - Pagination for article listing
+- Search for articles by content and title
 - Validation using `@Valid` for all endpoints
 - JWT-based authentication
+- Translation of articles and comments using the [Helsinki-NLP/opus-mt-tc-big-en-ar](https://huggingface.co/Helsinki-NLP/opus-mt-tc-big-en-ar) AI model from Hugging Face

 ## Endpoints